Team Member Profile

 Paige’s most recent experience includes four-and-a-half years as a tax senior for a Minneapolis CPA firm.
 In this role, she worked in a variety of capacities providing tax compliance services—preparing and reviewing individual, fiduciary, partnership, and corporate returns.
 She also reviewed complex gift tax and estate returns and assisted in subsequent tax planning related to estate administration, as well as provided consultative scenario-based tax planning services for clients.
 Paige also served in a coaching role for early senior-level consultants, providing hands-on technical skills training, mentorship, and professional development.
 Paige is a Certified Public Accountant (CPA) and a member of the American Institute of Certified Public Accountants.

 Paige is a graduate of the University of North Dakota, where she earned her Bachelor of Accountancy, graduating cum laude.
 Outside of work, she enjoys spending time checking out the foodie and brewery scene in the North Loop neighborhood of Minneapolis with friends and family, especially the pet-friendly places so her bulldog, Cash, can join.
-Paige grew up in Thief River Falls, Minnesota, and now resides in downtown Minneapolis.
+Paige grew up in Thief River Falls, Minnesota, and now resides in downtown Minneapolis with her husband, Joey.

 “I read of a man who stood to speak at the funeral of a friend.
 He referred to the dates on her tombstone from the beginning … to the end.
 He noted that first came the date of her birth and spoke the following date with tears, but he said what mattered most of all was the dash between those years; for that dash represents all the time she spent alive on earth, and now only those who loved her know what that little line is worth … so when your eulogy is being read with your life’s actions to rehash, would you be proud of the things they say about how you spent your dash?”